 Any publication(s) resulting from the grant should acknowledge the funding from AASP.

 This grant application is to be submitted via Google Form.
+We recommend having all of your responses prepared prior to beginning the application in a locally saved Word document, and then copying the information in when you are ready to submit.
 Follow through the form and complete all required items as well as any other relevant or necessary information.
-We recommend having all of your responses prepared prior to beginning the application.
 You will not be able to save an incomplete application and return to it; however, in the event that you don't know the answer to a question, you may enter some text as a placeholder, and then you will have the opportunity to make any edits after initially submitting the complete application.
 Please note that all applications will be considered final at the time of the deadline.
+Contact email@example.com if you have questions.

 Association for Applied Sport Psychology 8365 Keystone Crossing, Suite 107 Indianapolis, IN46240USA